Simulated efunctions (simul_efuns)

 There is a mechanism to allow the mudlib to simulate efunctions.
 All simulated efuns must be defined in a special file (the name and location of which are to be specified in config.example).

 When compiling an object and a function call (not a call_other) is found that has not been defined in the object and is not an efun, then the driver will search for that function in the list of simulated efuns.
 If the function is found in that list, then the driver sets up a call_other to that function (as defined in the simulated efun file).
 Note, the result of the call_other does not have to be typecasted, since the type will be automatically set by the compiler.

-Any function in the simulated efun file that is declared static, will not be callable by functions outside the simulated efun file.
+Any function in the simulated efun file that is declared protected, will not be callable by functions outside the simulated efun file.